mikegallimore/Tape_to_Tape/README.md

 - Make sure

 Usage (within your Python command prompt):
-- Making sure:
+- So long as the terminal is directed to the proper directory, enter a variant of the following example:
--- <code>python run_game.py --season_ID 20172018 --game_ID 20570</code>
+- <code>python run_game.py --season_ID 20172018 --game_ID 20570</code>

-Note:
+<b>Note:</b>
-I've written and tested these scripts using the Spyder3 IDE with Python 3.5.4 installed as part of the Anaconda 2.5 distribution
+- I've written and tested these scripts using the Spyder3 IDE with Python 3.5.4 installed as part of the Anaconda 2.5 distribution

 Special Thanks:
 - Muneeb Alam @muneebalamcu